 Challenges: want to make feeding a priority but can’t

 I feel like this kitchen re-do has turned our eating upside down.
-I had a couple days last week I didn’t get my lunch until 2pm, while feeding my kids fast in order to get them to their nap (naps are MUSTS in our house).
+I had a couple of days last week I didn’t get my lunch until 2 pm while feeding my kids fast in order to get them to their nap (naps are MUSTS in our house).
 And because the kitchen was inaccessible, I ended up picking at snacks, instead of eating a satisfying meal.

 I always ask them if they believe that feeding themselves is a priority — and they say “yes,” but then hesitate.

 This is really the problem.
-Whether people learned this from their parents, society or simply don’t believe they deserve to be fed well because they are overweight, the belief that proceeds this action is “feeding myself is not a priority.”
+Whether people learned this from their parents, society, or simply don’t believe they deserve to be fed well, the belief that proceeds this action is “feeding myself is not a priority.”

 I fall into this trap too.
 Sometimes I’ll put planning meals off until the last minute and that’s when I do a shoddy job.
 I pay for it all week as I have to run back to the grocery store or scratch a meal because of a missing a key ingredient like pasta for spaghetti.

 I guess this is my long and rambling way of saying that I am recommitted to make feeding myself and my family a priority.